 Yes, the guestbook is a way for the family of the deceased to note who attended the funeral, so don’t be bashful about signing.
+For the unaware, most funerals have guest books at the entrance where you’re meant to simply sign your name.
 If you’re not sure the close family members will recognize your name, add some context by writing down how you know the deceased by adding words like “coworker” or in our basketball coach example from above “former player.”

 It’s important to note, however, that the guestbook is not the place to offer condolences.
 If you’d like to send a note along, do that separately.
 The guestbook should be just that, a record of the guests.

-Woody Allen famously quipped that “showing up is 80 percent of life.”
+Woody Allen, for all his faults, famously quipped that “showing up is 80 percent of life.”
 That applies to funerals too.
 What you wear, how you act, these things show respect, but showing up to pay your respects and show sympathy for the grieving is the important thing.

 Your Next Move: